 \subsection{Native \emph{vs.} programmable functionalities}

-Developing a common benchmark of smart contracts was instrumental in understanding how different patterns are rendered in different languages/platforms.
-We detail in the repository the limitations of the various languages and the workarounds we adopted to implement the use cases.
-Because of space constraints, we summarize below our main findings.
+Developing our smart contracts benchmark was instrumental in understanding how different patterns are rendered in different languages/platforms.
+We detail in our repository~\cite{smart-contracts-comparison} the workarounds we adopted to implement the use cases in the various languages, and summarize below our main findings.
 For a quick reference, \Cref{tab:functionalities-vs-workarounds} depicts a comprehensive recap of the functionalities discussed below, plus a number of additional minor ones, for each language/platform explored in this paper.

 \paragraph{Custom tokens}

 All blockchain platforms come with a principal cryptocurrency (\eg, ETH for Ethereum), which is minted under the control of the consensus protocol and is exchangeable among users via direct transfers or programmatically via smart contracts.
 Many real-world contracts use tokens to represent custom assets (in our benchmark, the \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/token_transfer}{Token transfer} use case).
 Unlike the principal currency, the minting of these custom tokens is not regulated by the consensus protocol, but rather by a user-defined policy.
 Solana, Cardano, Algorand, Tezos and Aptos support tokens natively, and allow contracts to define their transfers similarly to the native cryptocurrency.
 In Move, which supports parametric polymorphism, custom assets are implemented via the generic type \mbox{\lstinline{Coin}}, whose type parameter \lstinline{CoinType} specifies the fungible asset type.
 Programmers can ensure that only assets of the same type are exchanged: this is achieved through the combined action of static typing and a dynamic lookup mechanism of resources driven by types.
 In Ethereum, instead, tokens are not supported natively, and so they must be programmed as contracts, by implementing standard interfaces (\eg ERC20/ERC721 for fungible/non-fungible assets).
 This comes at a cost for developers, as it is their duty to prevent asset duplication, unintended losses and other mishandling.
 Furthermore, malicious token implementations could be an attacks vector to smart contracts~\cite{Tokenscope19ccs}.